ucan-wg/spec/README.md

 Many thanks to [Christopher Joel] for his real-world feedback, raising many pragmatic considerations, and the Rust implementation and related crates.

-Many thanks to [Christine Lemmer-Webber] for her handwritten feedback on the design of UCAN, spearheading the [OCapN](https://github.com/ocapn/ocapn) initiative, and her related work on [ZCAP-LD].
+Many thanks to [Christine Lemmer-Webber] for her handwritten(!) feedback on the design of UCAN, spearheading the [OCapN] initiative, and her related work on [ZCAP-LD].

 Thanks to [Benjamin Goering] for the many community threads and connections to [W3C] standards.